If you’re nearing a breaking point – or other options aren’t working – IOP group therapy can help you heal and find peace.

 IOP is a short-term, intensive treatment designed to get results fast – no matter whether you’re struggling with trauma, treatment-resistant depression, severe anxiety, PTSD, or other major mental health challenges.

-The focal point of treatment is group therapy.
+Most of your treatment will take place in a small group setting.
 These sessions are led by a licensed therapist.
-And they’re designed to help you work through the specific challenges you’re facing right now in your life.
+And they’re designed to help you (1) work through the specific challenges you’re facing right now in your life, and (2) empower you with actionable skills you can use to transform your situation.
 Being a part of a supportive group can provide you strength, courage, and insight no matter what you’re going through.

 How does IOP compare to traditional therapy?